What Are the Leading Causes of Female Infertility?

 When to See a Doctor for Unmarried Girls?

-It is better for unmarried girls to be under the supervision of a specialist after reaching puberty and before marriage.
+Unmarried girls should be under the supervision of a specialist after reaching puberty and before marriage.
 Regular annual examinations help early treatment of any abnormal female symptoms and will prevent infertility.

 There are methods to diagnose infertility in unmarried people.
 These methods include sperm and semen analysis in boys.
 In girls, they may include checking the cause of irregular menstruation, excessive obesity, or excessive hair growth and performing the hormonal test, ultrasound as a non-invasive method, etc.